 1. The Email thread

-When a given piece of code is ready for review, the appropriate colleagues receive the file via email with the aim to review it as soon as their workflow permits.
+When a given piece of code is ready for review, colleagues receive the file via email with a request to review it as soon as their workflow permits.
 This process might certainly be more adaptive and flexible than more traditional approaches.
 The email thread of suggestions and opinions tends to get complicated fast, leaving the original coder on his/her own to sort through it all.

 2. Pair programming